fletchjp/CANCMDDC2/README.md

 The first one I built in 2019/20 and have taken out to meetings to demonstrate it.
 It is built on an old model railway baseboard section.

 I am building a second one using a Totem frame to hold the components and fit into a plastic box.
-I am currently sorting out the wiring.
+I am currently sorting out the wiring and adding more components.

 ## Code